Siri Jodha Singh Khalsa

 Siri Jodha Singh Khalsa has published in the fields of satellite remote sensing, glaciology, global atmospheric teleconnections, air-sea interaction, boundary layer turbulence, and Earth science informatics.
 Since 1993, he has supported NASA’s Distributed Active Archive Center (DAAC) at the National Snow and Ice Data Center (NSIDC).
 At the NSIDC DAAC, he performs science evaluation and algorithm support for data products coming from NASA’s Earth observing satellites, as well as leading informatics and cryospheric research projects.
-He is a member of NASA’s Earth Science Data and Information Systems Standards Office, and chair of the Institute of Electrical and Electronics Engineers (IEEE) Geoscience and Remote Sensing Society (GRSS) Standards Committee.
-He sits on the Program Board of the Intergovernmental Group on Earth Observations (GEO), and the Steering Group of the World Meteorological Organization’s Polar Prediction Project.
+Since 2013 he has been an active contributor to NASA’s Earth Science Data Systems Working Groups.
+He is chair of the Institute of Electrical and Electronics Engineers (IEEE) Geoscience and Remote Sensing Society (GRSS) Standards Committee and is the GRSS liaison to ISO/TC211 and the Open Geospatial Consortium.

 Specialties